Skip to content

 sh

-Since type definition files are generated automatically, you should exclude them from version control:
+Since type definitions are auto-generated, exclude them from version control:

 .gitignore